Branch Line Overview

 Proposed Route

-The Luacano-Jimbe branch line would originate at Luacano, a station on the existing Benguela Railway mainline located in the eastern reaches of Moxico Province, approximately 1,100 kilometres from the Port of Lobito.
-Luacano sits on the high plateau of eastern Angola at an elevation of approximately 1,200 metres and currently serves as a passing point on the mainline between Luena and the border town of Luau.
-The junction would require the construction of marshalling yards, switching infrastructure, and potentially a small logistics platform to manage the interchange of freight between the branch and mainline services.
+The Luacano-Jimbe branch originates at Luacano, a station on the existing Benguela Railway mainline located in the eastern reaches of Moxico Province, approximately 1,100 kilometres from the Port of Lobito.
+Luacano sits on the high plateau of eastern Angola at an elevation of approximately 1,200 metres and serves as a point on the mainline between Luena and the border town of Luau.
+Any renewed freight service would require verification of track condition, bridge condition, signalling, yards, and operating rights.

 Key Waypoints